wangfenjin/gopyter/README.md

 - Launch nteract.

-- From the nteract menu select Language -> Go.
+- From the nteract menu select Language -> Go+.

 - Have fun!